Terry Vitacco - Photo by Miles Boone

 Terry Vitacco began her career as a photojournalist and writer.
 She photographed people on location for editorial, corporate and advertising clients for her commercial photography business.
 Vitacco went on to become a Photography Professor and Chair for the College of DuPage Photo Program while making time to photograph personal projects.

-She transitioned from documentary portraiture and imagery and now creates dreamlike portraits and surreal composites, such as her "Meta Mama Operas" series.
+She transitioned from documentary portraiture and imagery and now creates dreamlike portraits and surreal composites, such as her "Meta Mama Operas" and "Reenactor" series.

-These fantastical composites are created from Vitacco's original photos, old family pictures and scanned artifacts.
+The fantastical "Meta Mama Opera" composites were created from Vitacco's original photos, old family pictures and scanned artifacts.
 They capture emotion and illustrate family dysfunction in a creative and humorous way.

 "I am excited to share and illustrate these 'operas' - images that celebrate the love, contradictions, dysfunction, mystery, melancholy, humor and dreams of family life," says Vitacco.